dotnet/arcade/cmake-scenarios.md

 I'm team member on Red Hat.
 I would like to setup official builds of our CoreFx repository using the same CMake version used in .NET Core official builds.

 Flow of events:
- 1. I fork CoreFx repository from [dotnet/corefx](https://github.com/dotnet/corefx.git)
+ 1. I forked CoreFx repository from [dotnet/corefx](https://github.com/dotnet/corefx.git)
- 2. I follow the developer guidelines to setup official builds
+ 2. I followed the developer guidelines to setup official builds

 ### Outcome: .NET Core users refer to documentation about setting up official builds
 **Current**: In my attempt to setup official builds, I will use the latest version of CMake in official builds since CoreFx documentation does not provide any guidance on declared CMake version.
-I submit a PR to CoreFx.
-PR fails CI.
-After spending lot of time on investigating the failure it is realized that native binaries from Red Hat build is significantly different from those produced in .NET Core product team's official builds.
+Native binaries from Red Hat build is now significantly different from those produced in .NET Core product team's official builds.
 This difference is due to the different versions of CMake used in the respective builds.

 **Desired**:
  1. Declared version of the .NET Core repository is available within the repository itself.
 I can find it, and enforce it with my toolset story